Softeq/XToolkit.WhiteLabel/README.md

 1. Install NuGet package or use `XToolkit` and `XToolkit.WhiteLabel` repositories (clone/submodules).
 2. To start using WhiteLabel SDK:

-### Get Started
+## Get Started

-Before started you have to have three projects.
+Before starting you have to have three projects.
 1. ApplicationName(Should be .Net Standart project) which will be include your shared viewModels
 2. ApplicationName.iOS
 3. ApplicationName.Droid